RafaeldelM/RhinoRuiTranslate/README.md

 An extremely basic tool to add and translate RUI files

-# Get the API key
+# Get the Google API key
 You must have at least one API key associated with your project.

 ## To get an API key: